ab-techz/Python-projects/README.md

 # Python-projects
-Here are Some python projects that I've made on Jupyter notebook.
+Some python projects that I've made.

-**These projects cover topics like:**
+**These projects cover the following aspects :**

 -Exploratory Data analysis with Pandas.